Darkempire78/OpenCalc/README.md

 ## Most Asked Questions

-### Why OpenCalc has it's own algebra system and doesnt use already existing algebra system like mXparser?
+### Why OpenCalc has it's own algebra system and doesn't use already existing algebra system like mXparser?

 OpenCalc doesn't use mXparser anymore since the v2.0.0 for two main reasons: